hantsy/symfony-rest-sample/docs/data/model.md

 }
 ```

 The Doctrine  `EntityManagerInterface` is managed by Symfony *Service Container*.
+The `persist` method is used to persist entities, and `flush` to commit the transaction.

-Run the following command to execute the **add-pos** command, it will add a new `Post` into database.
+Run the following command to execute the `add-pos` command, it will add a new `Post` into database.

 ```bash
 # php bin/console app:add-post "test title" "test content"